Sepehryi1/AERIS/README.md

 > **"How many events are present, and exactly when does each event occur?"**

-That distinction is what turns the project from a conventional classification problem into a temporal detection and localization problem.
+That distinction turns the task from conventional classification into a temporal detection and localization problem.

 ---

-# **27\.
-Future Improvements**

-Potential future directions include:

-* CNN-based spectrogram encoders
-* Vision Transformers
-* CNN \+ temporal sequence models
-* CRNN architectures
-* 1D temporal convolution
-* Transformer-based temporal segmentation
-* Self-supervised audio representation learning
-* Data augmentation in the spectrogram domain
-* Noise-robust feature extraction
-* Confidence calibration
-* Ensemble models
-* Sub-frame temporal localization
-* More sophisticated event matching strategies

-These approaches could potentially improve temporal precision and robustness, especially in low signal-to-noise conditions.

----

-# **28\.
-Author**
+## Author

 **Sepehr**

 Bachelor's Student — Mechatronics Engineering

-Areas of interest:
+Interested in:

-* Robotics
+- Robotics
-* Machine Learning
+- Machine Learning
-* Computer Vision
+- Computer Vision
-* Signal Processing
+- Signal Processing
-* Autonomous Systems
+- Autonomous Systems
-* Programming
+- Programming
-* Engineering Problem Solving
+- Engineering Problem Solving

 ---

-## **License**
+## License

-This repository contains an educational and research-oriented implementation.
+This repository is intended for educational and research purposes.

-See `LICENSE` for details.
+See `LICENSE` for the applicable terms.